Analytics built by: Location, Inc.

 Notably, Mount Vernon's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Indiana, our data show that Mount Vernon's latest annual appreciation rate is lower than 80% of the other cities and towns in Indiana.
+Relative to Indiana, our data show that Mount Vernon's latest annual appreciation rate is higher than 90% of the other cities and towns in Indiana.

 |Value Relative to Nation||Value Relative to State|